 Since they were only visiting for a few days, there were a few places they wanted to check out while they were here: The Royal Canadian Mint, The National Gallery of Canada, the Byward Market and the House of Targ (a video arcade) were on the list.

 First on their agenda was the Royal Canadian Mint.

 The Royal Canadian Mint

-Our first stop was to the Royal Canadian Mint which is located at 320 Sussex Drive, Ottawa.
+Our first stop was at the Royal Canadian Mint which is located at 320 Sussex Drive, Ottawa.
 Just so you know, you are not allowed to take photos on the tour; you can, however, take them in the Boutique and of course, outside.

 OUR FRIEND JOHN – CLOWNING AROUND

 The Royal Canadian Mint is a crown corporation and produces all of Canada’s circulation coins as well as manufacturing circulation coins on behalf of other nations.
 In addition to the coins, it also manufactures precious metal collector coins such as gold, silver, palladium, platinum button coins, medals, medallions, and tokens.

 It also operates as a profit entity without relying on the taxpayers’ support to fund its operations.
 It consists of a board of directors which is made up of a Chair, President and CEO and eight other directors and is accountable to the Minister of Finance.

 As most of us know, the penny is no longer produced as of March 2012; the final penny was minted in the Winnipeg, Manitoba, plant on May 4, 2012.